wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-troubleshoot-access-application.md

 - The outbound application request traffic from your client computer to the Azure virtual machine.
 - The inbound application response traffic from the Azure virtual machine.

+## Troubleshooting Endpoint Connectivity problems

+If you have problems when connecting to an Endpoint such as Remote Desktop  Endpoint, you can try the following general troubleshooting steps:

+- Restart virtual machine
+- Recreate Endpoint
+- Connect from different location
+- Resize virtual machine
+- Recreate virtual machine

+For more information, see [Troubleshooting Endpoint Connectivity (RDP/SSH/HTTP, etc. failures)](https://social.msdn.microsoft.com/Forums/azure/538a8f18-7c1f-4d6e-b81c-70c00e25c93d/troubleshooting-endpoint-connectivity-rdpsshhttp-etc-failures?forum=WAVirtualMachinesforWindows).

 ## Next steps

-If you have run through steps 1 through 3 in this article and need additional help to correct the problem, you can:
+If you have run the above steps in this article and need additional help to correct the problem, you can:

 - Get help from Azure experts across the world.
 Submit your issue to either the MSDN Azure or Stack Overflow forums.
 See [Windows Azure Forums](/support/forums/) for more information.
 - File an Azure support incident.
 Go to the [Azure Support site](/support/contact/) and click **Get support** under **Technical and billing support**.